aws-samples/aws-get-started-workshop/content/03-dev/07-reference/03-using-aws-services/cloud9/01-prepare-for-cloud9.md

 ## 2. Download AWS CloudFormation template

-As a Cloud Administrator, you will use AWS CloudFormation to deploy a CloudFormation stack set to your organization's management AWS account.
-This stack set will be based on a CloudFormation template.
+As a Cloud Administrator, you will use AWS CloudFormation to deploy a CloudFormation StackSet to your organization's management AWS account.
+This StackSet will be based on a CloudFormation template.

 Download the following CloudFormation template to your desktop: [example-infra-team-dev-cloud9-service-role.yml](/code-samples/iam-roles/example-infra-team-dev-cloud9-service-role.yml)

-## 3. Deploy a stack set to provision the IAM role for Cloud9
+## 3. Deploy a StackSet to provision the IAM role for Cloud9

-Create a stack set to deploy the IAM service role for EC2 to all of the AWS accounts associated with your development OUs.
+Create a StackSet to deploy the IAM service role for EC2 to all of the AWS accounts associated with your development OUs.

 1. As a **Cloud Administrator**, use your personal user to log into AWS SSO.
 2. Select the AWS **`management`** account.